prebid/prebid.github.io/adops/send-all-bids-adops.md

 ## Step 5.
 Duplicate Creatives

-DFP has a constraint that one creative can be served to at most one ad unit in a page under GPT's single request mode.
+Google Ad Manager has a constraint that one creative can be served to at most one ad unit in a page under GPT's single request mode.

 Let's say your page has 4 ad units.
 We need to have at least 4 creatives attached to the line item in case more than 2 bids are within the $0.50 range.